dougjohnson/authproxy/README.md

 sudo ./authproxy
 ```

-It will log to STDOUT, so in production you'll want to direct output to a logfile for periodic rotation:
+It will log to STDOUT, so in production you'll want to start authproxy as a daemon, directing all output to a logfile for periodic rotation:
 ```bash
 sudo -i
 cd $GOPATH/src/github.com/dougjohnson/authproxy
 setsid ./authproxy >/var/log/authproxy 2>&1 < /dev/null &
 ```

-Start an http server of some sort at the location specified by `site1.internal.laughinghyena.com` in your config file.
+Start an http server of some sort at the location specified under `[ReverseProxy "site1.internal.laughinghyena.com"]` in your config file.

 Visit `http://site1.internal.laughinghyena.com` and watch as you are authenticated via GitHub!